-To respond to this challenge, UNDP in partnership with the Global Environment Facility is delivering the Facilitating Renewable Energy and Energy Efficiency Applications for Greenhouse Emission Reduction Project or FREAGER (the 'Project').
+In order to respond to this challenge, UNDP in partnership with the Global Environment Facility is delivering the Facilitating Renewable Energy and Energy Efficiency Applications for Greenhouse Emission Reduction Project or FREAGER (the 'Project').
 The project aims to demonstrate the potential of renewable energy and energy-efficient technologies in PNG.
 It is delivered under four components.
 These components are: